leifos-gmbh/DeveloperTools/maintainers/README.md

     "tester": "", # Same format as first-maintainer "testcase_writer": "", # Same format as first-maintainer
-    "path": "Services/AccessControl", # You do not have to change this "belong_to_component": "None", # Write teh exact name of the component as its registred in components.json "used_in_components": [] # If this directory is used in several components, list them (with the exact name).
+    "path": "Services/AccessControl", # You do not have to change this "belong_to_component": "None", # Write teh exact name of the component as its registered in components.json "used_in_components": [] # If this directory is used in several components, list them (with the exact name).
 }
 ```